facebookresearch/vggsfm/README.md

 source install.sh
 ```

 This script installs official pytorch3d, accelerate, lightglue, pycolmap, and visdom.
 Besides, it will also (optionally) install [poselib](https://github.com/PoseLib/PoseLib) using the python wheel under the folder ```wheels```, which is compiled by us instead of the official poselib team.
+If you cannot install ```pytorch3d``` on your machine, feel free to comment the line, because now we only use it during visualization (i.e., ```cfg.visualize=True```).

 ## Demo